noycoohen/BizCardsProject-main/README.md

 # About the app:

-Server-side development for a web application, a website management system that allows business users Publish content, edit and delete it.skjfsfl
+Server-side development for a web application, a website management system that allows business users Publish content, edit and delete it.

 ## Installation